Dental Implants

 Why Choose Cornerstone Dental for Your Dental Implant Procedure?

 Dr. John D. Beckwith places strong emphasis on advanced dental implant procedures and implant restoration treatments at Cornerstone Dental.
-He is a Fellow of the International Congress of Oral Implantologists (ICOI), as well as a Diplomate of the American Board of Oral Implantology/Implant Dentistry (ABOI/ID), which requires its candidates to complete six years of implant dentistry, present cases for review, and pass a series of examinations.
+He is a Fellow of the International Congress of Oral Implantologists (ICOI), Honored Fellow of the American Academy of Implant Dentistry (AAID), and a Diplomate of the American Board of Oral Implantology/Implant Dentistry (ABOI/ID), which requires its candidates to complete six years of implant dentistry, present cases for review, and pass a series of examinations.
 These advanced positions indicate he has the highest level of competency in performing implant dentistry—an area that has become a major focus of Cornerstone Dental.
 His certification with the ABOI/ID is indicative of his dedication and commitment to helping patients achieve high-quality options to replace missing teeth with results that look and feel natural.
 Dr. Beckwith has achieved a higher level of post-graduate education than many other dentists who offer dental implants and implant restorations, and this sets him well apart from the rest.

 In addition to Dr. Beckwith’s impeccable credentials and record of success, he makes it a point to embrace the latest technology to assist him in giving patients the best possible results.
 Dr. Beckwith utilizes the state-of-the-art ScanX Digital Panoramic X-Ray System for evaluating patients who are considering dental implant procedures.
 This advanced imaging system presents a clear view of the entire upper and lower teeth and jaw while significantly reducing exposure to radiation.
 Our team also utilizes CBCT (or CAT scan) technology for the most accurate diagnosis and to allow for immediate planning.
 This also enables us to perform computer guided implant surgery with optimal precision while providing a shorter recovery time.